meric/l2l/README.markdown

 Example
 -------

-See test.lsp & out.lua for example inputs and outputs respectively.
+See test.lsp and out.lua (Scroll to line 700) for example inputs and outputs respectively.

 TODO
 ----